 - Submitting every year the teaching staff list etc;

-- Notifying the Ministry of Education and Culture for any changes taking place concerning the operation of the Private School.
+- Notifying the Ministry of Education, Sport and Youth for any changes taking place concerning the operation of the Private School.